Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Labeled Sequent Systems

-With soundness confirmed, we now aim to prove that each calculus $\calc$ is complete, that is, every $(\albet,\axs)$-valid formula is provable in $\calc$.
-To accomplish this, we first prove a sequence of hp-admissibility and hp-invertibility results, which will be helpful in proving cut-elimination (see \thm~\ref{thm:cut-elim}), and ultimately, in establishing completeness.
-A rule is \emph{(hp-)admissible} \iffi if each premise $\lseq_{1}, \ldots, \lseq_{n}$ of the rule has a proof (of heights $h_{1}, \ldots, h_{n}$, respectively), then the conclusion has a proof (of height $h \leq \max\{h_{1}, \ldots, h_{n}\}$).
-The (hp-)admissible rules we consider are shown in \fig~\ref{fig:admiss-rules}.
+We now prove that each calculus $\calc$ is complete, that is, every $(\albet,\axs)$-valid formula is provable in $\calc$.
+(NB.
+Soundness will be shown in the next section.)
+To accomplish this, we first prove a sequence of height-preserving admissibility and invertibility results, which will be helpful in proving cut-elimination (see \thm~\ref{thm:cut-elim}), and ultimately, in establishing completeness.
+A rule is \emph{(hp-)admissible} \iffi if each premise $\lseq_{1}, \ldots, \lseq_{n}$ of the rule has a proof (of heights $h_{1}, \ldots, h_{n}$, respectively), then the conclusion has a proof (of height $h \leq \max\{h_{1}, \ldots, h_{n}\}$).\footnote{We use the prefix `hp-' to stand for `height-preserving.'} The (hp-)admissible rules we consider are shown in \fig~\ref{fig:admiss-rules}.
 A rule is \emph{hp-invertible} \iffi if the conclusion has a proof of height $h$, then each premise has a proof of height $h$ or less.
 Let us now establish a variety of proof-theoretic properties, which hold for each calculus $\calc$.